Skip to content

 Do I need an agreed value policy for a brand new car?

-If you have a brand new car, you may not need an agreed value car insurance policy.
+Probably not.
 That’s because most car insurance policies automatically provide 'new for old' cover for the first 12 months with new cars.
+This means if the car is written off or stolen, your insurer will replace it with an identical car.

-This means if the car is written off or stolen, your insurer will replace it with an identical car, so there’s no extra benefit from having an agreed value policy.
-This is because there’s no risk of the insurer’s pay-out being worth less than the car.
+There’s therefore no extra benefit from having an agreed value policy because there’s no risk that the insurer’s pay-out will be worth less than the car.

-What’s the difference between agreed value and stated amount?
+What’s the difference between 'agreed value' and 'stated amount'?

 Compare car insurance